Dr. Seuss: Adaptations

 In 1966, Geisel authorized eminent cartoon artist Chuck Jones—his friend and former colleague from the war—to make a cartoon version of How the Grinch Stole Christmas!
-Geisel was credited as a co-producer under his real name Ted Geisel, along with Jones.
 The cartoon was narrated by Boris Karloff, who also provided the voice of the Grinch.
-It was very faithful to the original book and is considered a classic to this day by many.
 It is often broadcast as an annual Christmas television special.
 Jones directed an adaptation of Horton Hears a Who! in 1970 and produced an adaptation of The Cat in the Hat in 1971.

 From 1972 to 1983, Geisel wrote six animated specials that were produced by DePatie-Freleng: The Lorax (1972); Dr. Seuss on the Loose (1973); The Hoober-Bloob Highway (1975); Halloween Is Grinch Night (1977); Pontoffel Pock, Where Are You?
 (1980); and The Grinch Grinches the Cat in the Hat (1982).
 Several of the specials won multiple Emmy Awards.
 A Soviet paint-on-glass-animated short film was made in 1986 called Welcome, an adaptation of Thidwick the Big-Hearted Moose.
 The last adaptation of Geisel's work before he died was The Butter Battle Book, a television special based on the book of the same name, directed by Ralph Bakshi.
 A television film titled In Search of Dr. Seuss was released in 1994, which adapted many of Seuss's stories.
-It uses both live-action versions and animated versions of the characters and stories featured; however, the animated portions were merely edited versions of previous animated television specials and, in some cases, re-dubbed as well.